KMI-KPZ/Semper-KI-Backend/CodeStyle.md

 If anything is commited to the main branch of the backend, the CI/CD pipeline is triggered.
 It goes like this: GitHub starts an action and launches the docker compose command for test.
 This runs all tests and checks if they work.
 If so, a webhook event is send to the server which (if successful) pulls the commit and restarts the docker containers for production.

 However, this means that the .env file needs to be in the GitHub repository of the backend since it's used by the test container.

-It is work-in-progress to also have this for staging and dev.